[Ethiopia, Horn of Africa]

 After months of rising tension between the TPLF and Ethiopian government, Prime Minister Ahmed Abiy announced the “law enforcement operation” on 4 November 2020.
-The operations aimed to restore law and order in the northernmost region of Ethiopia by expelling “treasonous” elements of the TPLF.
-During the three week conflict, the Ethiopian military conducted airstrikes throughout the Tigray region.
-At the same time, its ground forces allegedly captured towns and villages from TPLF as they marched towards Mekelle, the regional capital city.
-The rebel group responded by firing rockets into Eritrea’s capital, Asmara.
-On 29 November, PM Abiy announced on Twitter that government forces are in “full control” over the capital city of Mekelle and that the conflict has officially ended.
-The TPLF countered PM’s statement, stating that the conflict is still ongoing.
+The Ethiopian National Defence Forces (ENDF) conducted airstrikes throughout the Tigray region.
+Simultaneously, its ground forces allegedly captured towns and villages from TPLF as they marched towards Mekelle, the regional capital city.
+TPLF engaged with the ENDF both through conventional warfare and hit and run tactics to slow down their progression to Mekelle.
+The rebel group also fired rockets into Eritrea’s capital, Asmara.

 600 - 1,200